Nick-Vinesmoke/Cartoonizer-on-Python/README.md

 ---
 ### 🔨How to compile it
 So firstly you need to download [python](https://www.python.org/downloads/).
 Then run Compile.bat and .exe file need to be in one directory with the files folder.
-Or you can copy .exe file to ready folder, and all files which place in the ready folder is files for .exe Final result:
+Final result:

 ![LOGO](git/Screenshot_1.png)